johandry/CKA/README.md

 This is not a perfect unit file, it downloads the controller binary and set the permissions to run.
 Every component is highly configurable.

 Other option is to run the components as containers, this is what `kubeadm` does.
-There is a binary named **hyperkube** also avialable as a container image **gcr.io/google_containers/hyperkube**.
+There is a binary named **hyperkube** also available as a container image **gcr.io/google_containers/hyperkube**.

-This method runs **kubelet** as a system daemon and configure it with a manifest specifing how to run the other components.
+This method runs **kubelet** as a system daemon and configure it with a manifest specifying how to run the other components.
 The **kubelet** will manage them as pods, making sure they get restarted if they die.

-To get help usage executig:
+To get help usage executing:

 ```bash
 docker run --rm gcr.io/google_containers/hyperkube:v1.9.2 /hyperkube apiserver --help